April 24th 2014

 G-Star does not own or operate any factories; instead we work together with a small group of skilful suppliers that share our passion to make a strong product.
 We aim to build a trustworthy and long-term relationship with these suppliers.

 At the moment, half of G-Star’s production volume is manufactured by suppliers we work with for over 10 years.
-These suppliers are located in Asia, Europe, Africa and Latin America; in countries including Bangladesh, China, Italy, Peru, and Vietnam.
+These suppliers are located in Asia, Europe and Africa; in countries including Bangladesh, China, Italy and Vietnam.
 We carefully select suppliers that share our values on quality and sustainability.

-G-Star works with eight garment factories in Bangladesh that are predominantly vertically integrated.
-This which means they perform in-house all steps in the production process, from spinning to garment making.
+G-Star works with seven garment factories in Bangladesh that are predominantly vertically integrated.
+This means they perform all steps in the production process in-house, from spinning to garment making.
 We work with our suppliers in Bangladesh for their expertise and vertically integrated processes, making our supply chain manageable and transparent.

 The garment industry in Bangladesh is expanding rapidly.
 It generates employment for several million Bangladeshi and accounts for a large portion of Bangladesh’s exports, making the industry crucial for the country’s future.
 At the same time, Bangladesh is a country in development with a situation of limited governmental organisation and poor control mechanisms.
 G-Star wants to help reach lasting progress for workers in Bangladesh’s garment industry by creating healthy and safe conditions in the industry.
 We make this happen by further expanding our efforts to improve social and environmental sustainability.

 G-Star feels responsible for the well-being of employees working in the factories where G-Star products are made.
 Therefore, we only work with suppliers that share our values on sustainable and responsible production, take ownership for meeting our standards and are prepared to improve.

 What G-Star considers to be responsible production is summarised in the following standards: